Changissnz/nu_merchant_principal/README.md

 TSBA3 has the choice to continue executing move 5 against its competitor Agent B. Or it could stray away from actively focusing on playing against Agent B by working for move 10.
-The pair-value of each cost is equivalently defined to SOPHIMP2.
+The pair-value of each cost is equivalently defined to SOPHIMP2; 1 x 2.

 In the two tables SOPHIMP1 and SOPHIMP2, both agents have a much greater likelihood of pursuing the first move (first column)